UoS-EEC/DynamicOFA/README.md

 ### Runtime management

+## Requirement
+1. PyTorch and Torchvision (If you use Nvidia Jetso platform, please intall from [here](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-9-0-now-available/72048))
+2. Python 3.6+
+3. ImageNet dataset

 ## Q&A
 We are constantly improving the readability and useability of our codebase.
 Any feedback and questions for our paper and code are welcomed, please leave them as GitHub issues.